ArrowrIcon Home icon

 vintage baking tins

-The oven in which my mother did her baking in the mid 1900s was a gas oven.
-My grandmother cooked on an old cast iron kitchen range.
+The oven in which my mother did her baking in the mid-1900s was a gas oven.
+My grandmother baked on an early cast iron kitchen range.
+They both used the following tools and equipment in their baking and I used them too as a child and young teenager.
+More general kitchen equipment is considered on another page.

 Typical old china mixing bowl, white inside and cream outside with a raised pattern

-China mixing bowl with wooden spoon.
-For some inexplicable reason, all mixing bowls were like this: white inside and cream outside with a typical raised pattern.
+For some inexplicable reason, all mixing bowls looked like this: white inside and cream outside with a typical raised pattern, although any ceramic would have served.

 Old all-metal icing set with interchangeable nozzles

-All metal icing set with interchangeable nozzles.
+Icing sets were all metal.
 It was hard work to force icing sugar out through the nozzles, so two fingers of one hand went through the finger holes and the other hand held the plunger.
-Then both hands worked against each other.
+Then both hands worked together.

-Old hand-operated egg beater, made of metal but with wooden handles
+Old hand-operated egg beater, made of metal but with wooden handle

-Hand operated egg beater, made of metal but with a wooden handle.
+Egg beaters were hand operated made of metal but with a wooden handle.

 Old flour sieve with metal mesh secured with thin untreated wood which acted as the handle.